NoaBabliki/ticket_website_final/README.md

-# Wix FED Entry Level Exam

-Hi there!
+# Ticket website 7-days project

-In this exam you will extend and add new features to a simplified ticketing system.
+extend and add new features to a simplified ticketing system.
 The task's main purpose is to test your ability to learn new topics and deliver high quality digital products.
 It combines building UI components and a touch of server development as well.

 While no previous background is required to complete this task or to apply to this position, we do recommend getting to a basic level on the following subjects: